Stephen Cloobeck quits athletic commission, slams Lombardo

 Big donor

 Cloobeck is a prolific political donor to both Republicans and Democrats.
-According to the secretary of state’s office, he’s given more than $335,000 since 2012 to various candidates.
+According to the secretary of state’s office, he has given more than $335,000 since 2012 to various candidates.

-He’s also donated $30,000 to Sisolak over the years, including for his re-election as governor, but did not support Lombardo for governor.
-He also donated $30,000 in total to Ford, both when Ford was running for attorney general and last year as Ford prepared to run for re-election.
+He also has donated $30,000 to Sisolak over the years, including for his re-election as governor, but did not support Lombardo for governor.
+Cloobeck also donated $30,000 in total to Ford, both when Ford was running for attorney general and last year as Ford prepared to run for re-election.

 Contact Steve Sebelius at SSebelius@reviewjournal.com or 702-383-0253.
 Follow @SteveSebelius on Twitter.